 The Sim Max irons offer all of the forgiveness of the M6, but with a softer feel off the face.
 This is achieved by a new dampening system placed along the length of the clubface, meaning fewer vibrations travelling up the shaft where ever you make contact on the clubface.

 Overall, the Sim Max irons offer great game improvement clubs for a range of golfers.
 Distance and forgiveness are exceptional, if you want to trade these two attributes in for a little more control then check out the Mizuno HMB irons below.

-I would suggest most player opt for the standard Sim Max, with the Sim Max OS being a great option for golfers who suffer with a stubborn slice.
+I would suggest most players opt for the standard Sim Max, with the Sim Max OS being a great option for golfers who suffer from a stubborn slice.